hewison-chris/agora-cl-docs/website/docs/monitoring/partials/_status-checklist-partial.md

             <div class='input-container'><input id="st-8" type='checkbox'/><span class='done'></span></div>
             <div class='guidance-container'>
                 <label for="st-8">10.
 Fee recipient configuration</label>
-                <p>Prysm will output an error if you attempt to provide an invalid Ethereum wallet address as a fee recipient address.
+                <p>Agora-cl will output an error if you attempt to provide an invalid Ethereum wallet address as a fee recipient address.
 You'll see warnings if a fee recipient address hasn't been provided.
 See <a href='../execution-node/fee-recipient'>Configure Fee Recipient</a> for more information.</p>
             </div>
         </div>
         <div class='task'>